“You can’t bend the wind.”

 Armed opposition groups have also committed their share of indiscriminate shelling and serious abuses against suspected government supporters.

-In the midst of this death, destruction, and displacement, there are still Syrians striving to maintain the fabric of their society, including the network that the American Friends Service Committee (AFSC) is supporting through its partnership with Responding to Conflict.
+In the midst of this death, destruction, and displacement, there are still Syrians striving to maintain the fabric of their society, including the network that the American Friends Service Committee (AFSC) is supporting.

 United by a common belief in the power of nonviolence to bring about an inclusive community, the network includes people who oppose the regime and those who support it.

 Through local initiatives, they are working for a Syrian society in which all Syrians can co-exist safely and peacefully.

 Already, they are mediating for the return of people kidnapped locally to their families.